Revocation

 Overview

-You can use MATTR VII to change the status of issued mDocs if you ever need to revoke or suspend them for any reason.
-Verifiers can then obtain the status of presented mDoc in a way that preserves holders’ privacy.
+You can use MATTR VII to change the status of issued credentials if you ever need to revoke or suspend them for any reason.
+Verifiers can then obtain the status of presented credentials in a way that preserves holders’ privacy.

-MATTR’s implementation of mDocs revocation is based on the IETF Token Status List draft.
+MATTR's implementation of mDocs revocation is based on Draft 14 of the IETF Token Status List specification.
 A revocable mDoc includes a reference to a status list which is managed by the issuer.
 The list contains the revocation status of multiple credentials, and each credential references the index of its status within a specific status list.

 Status lists are automatically created and managed when you use your MATTR VII tenant to issue revocable mDocs.
 They are publicly available and mainly consumed by external verifiers to check the status of presented mDocs.